soyongkim/mQUIC/README.md

 $ git clone https://github.com/soyongkim/mQUIC.git
 ```

-In quic_client, port_module.sh help to change original code to the modified code for mQUIC. also, back up the original file in net_backup folder.
+In quic_client, port_module.sh help to change original code to the modified code for mQUIC. also, it copies the original file in net_backup folder.

 ```bash
 $ cd mQUIC/quic_client